 -Your notebook or MacBook® must have at least one Thunderbolt™ 3 port.
 If you're unsure whether this is the case, check your notebook, MacBook, or PC manual and look for information about the Type-C™ port.
 Your Type-C™ port on your notebook may be marked with a flash, indicating a Thunderbolt™ 3 Type-C™ port.

 - Can my notebook be charged via the DockingStation?

--Yes, if DockingSation and notebook support this.
-Thunderbolt™ 3 has power delivery support up to 100 watts.
+-Yes, Thunderbolt™ 3 has power delivery support up to 100 watts.
 This is normally sufficient to charge a notebook.
 Depending on the DockingStation, for example, the power can only be 60 watts or 80 watts.
-Check with the manufacturer to find out what charging power your notebook needs.
+Check with the manufacturers manual to find out what charging power your notebook needs.

 Setting up the DockingStation.